-From the outset, WCS has been committed to the safe and secure handling of the state and nation’s Low-level Radioactive Waste (LLRW).
-Disposal operations at WCS were never conceived, designed or expected to be a short-term solution for LLRW.
+From the outset, WCS has been committed to the safe and secure handling of the state’s and nation’s low-level radioactive waste (LLRW).
+Disposal operations at WCS were never conceived, designed nor expected to be a short-term solution for LLRW.
 Instead, WCS has always aimed to provide a safe, secure, long-term solution for waste disposal while fully protecting the environment.
 WCS’ greatest ally in this effort is the geology and geography at the disposal site.

-The WCS site in Andrews County, Texas was selected due to its location atop a ridge of 600 ft. thick red bed clay in a relatively remote, semi-arid, sparely inhabited area of far west Texas, with the nearest residence approximately 3.5 miles to the west in New Mexico and annual rainfall less than 16 inches.
+The WCS site in Andrews County, Texas was selected due to its location atop a ridge of 600-ft. thick red-bed clay in a relatively remote, semi-arid, sparsely inhabited area of far west Texas, with the nearest residence approximately 3.5 miles to the west in New Mexico and annual rainfall of less than 16 inches.
 Significant population growth in the immediate vicinity of the WCS site is unlikely because of the nature of land ownership and the lack of any surface water and readily potable groundwater.

 Waste Control Specialists and the State of Texas spent years sampling, testing and investigating the unique geological characteristics of Andrews County.

 United States Congressman Conaway discusses the importance of Waste Control Specialists’ disposal operations from a national perspective.

 Waste Control Specialists ofrece una solución para Texas.